andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/00-nudity.md

 trepidation.
 The trepidation quickly gave way to a rolling cascade of immature mirthfulness.
 In short order, I dispatched a flurry of texts to my similarly puerile pals riddled with cosmopolitan aphorisms such as "hanging dong" and "cock out walk out."
+Hell we used to stage cock out rock out renditions of "Bohemian Rhapsody" in the high school football locker room after victories.
 My only preparation, mental or otherwise, was a diet and workout program - because who would know about vainglorious pursuits more than a man who built an entire website to write about himself?